 #AEIF2018

-Are you inspired by the A World of Possibilities for Every Child project?
-Now is the perfect time to sign in to your alumni.state.gov account, find your AEIF team and submit a project on Promoting Inclusion and Educational Opportunity.
+Are you feeling inspired by the Civics 2.0 project?
+Now is the perfect time to sign in to your alumni.state.gov account, find your AEIF team and submit a project on Building Civic Participation, Good Governance, and Resilient Communities.
 Don’t wait!
-Applications can be submitted starting on February 1.
+Submit your application starting on February 1.